Patrena94/Code-Quiz-Game/README.md

     Centered start button/header
     Enlarged font on header
-    changed header font color for the statement to Navy Blue. changed file name from Qindex to index.html
+    changed header font color for the statement to Navy Blue. changed file name from Qindex to index.html; new repo created linked submit button to Highscores.html to allow transfer to that document Entered the local storage/High score calculation with the ability to only list the top 4 scores.